maringanti1/PostalCodeWeb/README.md

 To use Postcode Lookup, simply open the application in your web browser and start searching for postcodes by entering the postcode value and selecting the country from the dropdown.
 Once a postcode is selected, detailed information about the selected postcode will be displayed.

 **Credits**
-Postcode Lookup was created by Laxminarsimha Maringanti.
+Postcode Lookup project is created by Laxminarsimha Maringanti.